 Another good indication of fit is the ALIGNMENT of the hat crown to your cheekbones: the sides of the crown should be somewhat flush with the outer edges of your cheekbones to be balanced with the face. (more on ‘face shapes’ below)

 Think CONGRUENCY when considering your best colours and patterns.
-I find that most often people will naturally gravitate towards the colours that look good on them – usually the same colours of the clothing they normally wear.
-This generally works well as we want the flexibility of wearing a hat with lots of different outfits.
+Most often people will naturally gravitate towards the colours that look good on them – usually the same colours of the clothing they normally wear.
+This generally works pretty well, as you’ll want the flexibility of wearing a hat with lots of different outfits.

-As for pattern and texture, if you have bold colouring you can wear more vivid hues, contrasting shapes and patterns and highly textural fabrics; those with more delicate colouring usually find a more tone-on-tone palette, small patterns and smoother fabrics more appropriate.
+PATTERN and TEXTURE – If you have bold colouring (hair, skin tone) you typically suit more vivid hues, contrasting shapes and patterns and highly textural fabrics.
+Those with more delicate colouring usually find a tone-on-tone palette, small patterns and smoother fabrics have more appeal.
 If you need help determining your best colours, this website takes you through the steps and is pretty straightforward.

 Now it’s time to ‘work’ the hat on your head and play with the angle of the brim.
-A hat can flatter the face more when worn on a bit of a tilt.
-It’s also a personal choice.
-Start with ¼ inch tilt and go from there, trying the tilt to one side of the face, then the other.
-This emphasizes the eyes by letting in some light and helps to draw the viewer’s eyes upward.
-If you wear glasses, this can also give some room for the frames.
-Try all other possible positions of the hat on your head: sideways, forward over your brow, even backward… this is the only way to find the best position of the hat on your head, and it’s often a surprise to see that a minor adjustment can make all the difference.
+Try tilting it slightly to the right or left to see how it feels, checking if it flatters your face on bit of an angle.
+This also helps emphasize the eyes by letting in some light, and helps to draw the viewer’s eyes upward.
+If you wear glasses, a tilt can give some breathing room for the frames.
+Try all other possible positions of the hat on your head: sideways, forward over your brow, even backwards.
+It’s often a surprise to see how a minor adjustment can make all the difference.
+Don’t forget to check out the back and sides with a hand mirror, and most of all, have fun!

 Different styles of hats will flatter different head and face shapes, so it helps to be familiar with your own face shape.
 You may find a face shape chart helpful.